Executive Education – Open Enrollment Programmes

 Ville Satopaa, Assistant Professor of Technology and Operations Management

-- Artificial intelligence (AI) is rapidly emerging as the most important and transformative technology of our time.
+Artificial intelligence (AI) is rapidly emerging as the most important and transformative technology of our time.
 Recent advances in machine learning — a computer’s ability to self-improve its performance — have led to a rapid proliferation of new applications that are changing the game for companies in almost every industry.

 These include cutting-edge Large Language Models(LLMs) applications such as ChatGPT, as well as Generative AI applications such as DALL-E2.

-AI can impact businesses and managers in many profound ways: - Substituting human judgement – AI can forecast based on patterns in data that are undetectable by humans
+- Substituting human judgement – AI can forecast based on patterns in data that are undetectable by humans

 - Improving efficiency and productivity to increase revenue for ecommerce players – through machine learning algorithms and predictive analytics models